-(3) Judges are encouraged to mark their score sheets at the completion of each phase of the trial, i.e., before students proceed to the next scored portion of the case.
+(3) Judges are encouraged to notate their scores on their score sheets or scratch paper at the completion of each phase of the trial, i.e., before students proceed to the next scored portion of the case.

-Judging Panels: Before the beginning of the trial, one of the panel members will be designated as "presiding judge" and will make rulings during the trial.
+Judging Panels: Before the beginning of the trial, the competition host will designate a "presiding judge" who will make rulings during the trial.
 The presiding judge and additional judges will score each of the student advocates.
 (If you have a four-person panel, the presiding judge will not score the mock trial.)
 The outcome of the trial will be determined by tallying the score sheets of all three judges.
 The scoring ballots will be kept confidential until the competition committee allows the student advocates and their coaches/advisors to examine them.

-Please total the points for each team and vote for the team that demonstrated the better advocacy skills.
+Your online ballot will automatically total your scores for each team.
 Ties are not permitted.
 In the unlikely event that total points are equal, you must reevaluate your scores.